-A serious, classically styled effort, it offers awesome aromas and flavors (blackberry, mineral and licorice), full-bodied richness and fabulous concentration.
-Fabulous claret from a legendary vintage.
+A classically styled wine with distinct aromas and flavors (blackberry, plum and licorice), a full-bodied richness and pleasing fruit concentration.
+Excellent, good-value proper claret from a serious vintage.

 “The 2015 Haut-Beauséjour has turned out beautifully.
 Wild and powerful in the glass, the 2015 exudes energy in all of its dimensions.
 There is a wildness to the 2015 that is compelling.
 Specifically, the Haut-Beauséjour has a level of aromatic nuance and detail that distinguishes it from so many wines of the vintage.
 Tobacco, earthiness, smoke, gravel and incense add character to this mid-weight yet potent wine.
 There is more than enough complexity to reward a decade plus of very fine drinking.
 The blend is 55% Cabernet Sauvignon and 45% Merlot.”